kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 Audio input and output for the OpenAI Chat Completion API: https://simonwillison.net/2024/Oct/18/openai-audio

+AI-powered search engine that is an open source alternative to Perplexity AI: https://github.com/ItzCrazyKns/Perplexica

 For LLMs to better code with Jina API: https://github.com/jina-ai/meta-prompt

 Let your Claude able to think: https://github.com/richards199999/Thinking-Claude